 I am not sure the label for this specific technique- so I call it a “word map”.

-If you dig back into your school days you might recall using a similar techniques in class.
+If you dig back into your school days you might recall using similar techniques in class.
 The word map combines word associations and the visual mind map.

 Word associations are great because they help to push out of a rut.
 They force you to look beyond the obvious/ first ideas and into another layer.
 This is a brainstorming technique that will help you generate ideas in a systematic way.
 For word associations, you start with one word and write down the first word that you think of.
 Then, that new word becomes your base as to write down the first word that pops into your head.
 Ultimately this will create a linear path of words.

 Mind maps are used to organize data and information around a centralized idea.
 Think of starting with a central idea and then branching off of a tree with sub-ideas.
 From there taking the sub-ideas and branching those out even further.

 The word map technique combines these two brainstorming exercises.
-It will push you to use word associations to think in a less rigid way then a straight line.
+It will push you to use word associations to think in a less rigid way than a straight line.
 You will be surprised at some of the results you come up with when you move in a systematic way in many different directions.